 Ask existing customers and prospects to visit the show.
 Don’t be afraid to ask existing customers.
 They may well be going to the show anyway.
 Also, make sure you have something to offer them as well as prospects.
 It may be a different offer.
 Be refreshing and use new materials.

 Make a plan for the weeks and months leading to the show involving all your marketing tools.
 This really is integrated marketing.
-Use the likes of mail, e mail, and social media to promote and discuss the show.
+Use the likes of mail, email, and social media to promote and discuss the show.
 In fact right up to the day of the show and during, keep your communications sharing information about the exhibition.
 Ask customers to make an appointment – have a sitting area for more intimate discussions and refreshments.
-Try to formalise the show, with set times for meeting and product presentation or demonstrations.
+Try to formalise the show, with set times for meetings and product presentation or demonstrations.
 Generate a professional buzz about the stand.

 Plan your stand.
-Try to make your stand as eye catching as possible, with some kind of interaction.
+Try to make your stand as eye-catching as possible, with some kind of interaction.
 Visitors love to see things moving or operating.
-Make sure the visitor is in any doubt what your business offers – whatever you do it should be clear to the passer by.
+Make sure the visitor is in any doubt what your business offers – whatever you do it should be clear to the passerby.
 You want people to understand your offer.

-Place exhibition details on e mail signatures and press releases in the media.
+Place exhibition details on email signatures and press releases in the media.
 Make sure you have an enticing exhibition directory article in the pre-show guides.
 Many times these can be bland and corporate.
-It is important to tell people about your business, your providence and experience but quickly get onto why they should be visiting your stand to discuss their business.
+It is important to tell people about your business, your providence, and experience but quickly get onto why they should be visiting your stand to discuss their business.
 Don’t use the same words as you use for every show you exhibit.

 Before the show begins, make sure all staff, both on the stand and in the office, know of the purpose of the show and the messages that need to be conveyed.
 How are they going to operate?
 Have you got enquiry forms, brochures, what happens to them etc.?

 Have you organised refreshments, including coffee or lunch?